maxvfischer/DIY-CNC-machine/README.md

 ![attach_idlers_motor_to_carriage_8](./images/build/frame/attach_idlers_motor_to_carriage_8.jpg)

-The stepper motor was then inserted into the large holes on the carriage, facing towards the bridge beams/idlers. x4 40 mm M3 screws and x4 M3 washers were used to lock the stepper motor onto the carriage.
+The stepper motor was then inserted into the large hole on the carriage, facing towards the bridge beams/idlers.
+4 40 mm M3 screws and 4 M3 washers were used to lock the stepper motor onto the carriage.
 The motor should be attached so that the cables are facing upwards.

 ![attach_idlers_motor_to_carriage_9](./images/build/frame/attach_idlers_motor_to_carriage_9.jpg)